Phase Optimization for Massive IRS-aided Two-way Relay Network: Introduction

 \section{Introduction}

-In traditional communication systems, wireless environment is uncontrollable, which will have a great impact on the quality of communication service.
-Due to its ability to intelligently reconfigure the wireless channel environment, intelligent reflecting surface (IRS) has attracted a heavy research activities from both academic and industry worlds in \cite{9136592}.
-To achieve an intelligent wireless environment created by IRS, how to combine IRS and existing wireless technology is very crucial.
-To our best knowledge, IRS has been widely used in different wireless networks to improve the data rate, coverage, security, and energy harvesting in \cite{Wuqq-2021}, such as directional modulation \cite{9530396}, spatial modulation \cite{DBLP:journals/corr/abs-2106-03616,9171362}, secure wireless information and power transfer\cite{9288742}, and relay network \cite{Beat-Relaying2020,Hybrid-Relay2020,2022wang,Joint-Beamforming2021,2022sun}.
+In traditional communication systems, wireless environment is uncontrollable, which will have a great impact on the quality of communication service \cite{zhou_irs,2017Robust,2011Relay,2014Low,2017dm,2021sp}.
+Due to its ability to intelligently reconfigure the wireless channel environment, intelligent reflecting surface (IRS) has attracted \cite{9136592,wys1,wys2,2022Design}.
+To achieve an intelligent wireless environment created by IRS, how to combine IRS and existing wireless technology is crucial.
+IRS has been widely used in different wireless networks to improve the data rate, coverage, security, or energy harvesting in \cite{Wuqq-2021}, such as directional modulation \cite{9530396}, spatial modulation \cite{2022sp,9171362}, secure wireless information and power transfer\cite{9288742}, MIMO\cite{mimo1,mimo2,2022Joint_Precoder_mimo}, unmanned aerial vehicle (UAV) communication\cite{IRS_UAV} and relay network \cite{2022irs_relay_Deployment,2021irs_relay_Resource_Allocation,2021irss_df,Beat-Relaying2020,Hybrid-Relay2020,2022wang,Joint-Beamforming2021,2022sun}.